FEMA Disaster Assistance

 Applying for Assistance

 To apply for FEMA disaster assistance, go to DisasterAssistance.gov and follow the instructions.
-This may give you access to financial aid which can be used for things like temporary housing, repairs, and low-interest loans.
-FEMA assistance is available in other languages upon request.
+This may give you access to financial aid, which can be used for temporary housing, repairs, and low-interest loans.
+FEMA assistance is also available in other languages upon request.

 FEMA will arrange a virtual inspection of your damaged home or property as part of your application review.
 The inspector might call you directly without warning, so be sure to answer all calls and texts.
 If the inspector can’t reach you, they might withdraw your application.